mxc-commons/znd-servicemanager/BENCHMARKS.md

 ## Benchmark FetchNewServiceViaReflectionAbstractFactoryBench

-This benchmark measures the time it takes to retrieve an item from a ReflectionAbstractFactory, when the ReflectionAbstractFactory is registered as an abstract factory to service manager. mxc-servicemanager is about as fast as zend-servicemanager.
-We did not do anything about ReflectionAbstractFactory.
+This benchmark measures the time it takes to retrieve an item from a ReflectionBasedAbstractFactory, when the ReflectionBasedAbstractFactory is registered as an abstract factory to service manager. mxc-servicemanager is about as fast as zend-servicemanager.
+We did not do anything about ReflectionBasedAbstractFactory.

 The table below shows a comparison between mxc-servicemanager and zend-servicemanager for this benchmark.